Replicable-MARL/MARLlib/docs/source/algorithm/trpo_family.rst

     - Independent trust region policy optimization (ITRPO) is a natural extension of standard trust region policy optimization (TRPO) in multi-agent settings.
     - Agent architecture of ITRPO consists of two modules: ``policy`` and ``critic``.
-    - ITRPO applies to cooperative, collaborative, competitive, and mixed tasks.
+    - ITRPO is applicable for cooperative, collaborative, competitive, and mixed task modes.

 **Preliminary**: